ethereum-node/merchantApi/README.md

 ### TERMS & DEFINITION

 - **apiKey**: The Api Key for your Ownbit Merchant Wallet.
 It can be found in your Ownbit Merchant Wallet's Wallet Configuration page.
+- **walletId**: Your Ownbit Merchant Wallet ID, you inputted when creating the Ownbit Wallet.
 - **orderId**: Any string that identify an order, length: 1-64, must be unique among the system.
 - **orderPrice**: Format: amount CURRENCY_SYMBOL, can be both fiat and crypto, example: 9.9 USD, means 9.9 US Dollar, 0.23 BTC, means 0.23 Bitcoin.
 ATTENTION: There's one space between amount and symbol.
 - **coinType**: Coin symbols separated by |, example: BTC|LTC|BSV|DASH, one coin only example: BTC